Medical Guardian Review 2023

 Cost

-Home 2.0 costs $37.95 per month.
-Medical Guardian’s prices are slightly higher than the rates for similar systems on the market.
+MGHome Cellular costs $37.95 per month.
+Medical Guardian’s prices can run a bit higher than rates for comparable systems on the market.
 For instance, Bay Alarm Medical’s monthly prices for an in-home cellular system start at $29.95.
-However, Bay Alarm Medical’s system is not as sleek as the Home 2.0, so if you’re looking for a system that will blend in, the extra cost might be worth it.
-You will also be charged a $149.95 equipment fee for the Home 2.0, a rarity with at-home systems.
+However, Bay Alarm Medical’s system is not as sleek as the MGHome Cellular, so if you’re looking for a system more likely to blend in, the extra cost might be worth it.
+You will also be charged a $149.95 equipment fee for the MGHome Cellular, a rarity with at-home systems.

 Equipment

-If you are wondering why Medical Guardian charges an equipment fee for this at-home system, consider a few of its unique and advanced features.
-For example, the Home 2.0 uses both 4G LTE and Wi-Fi to connect with the monitoring center at the fastest rate possible.
-In addition, the range between the wearable help button and the base unit is 1,400 feet, one of the longest we’ve seen so far.
-The system also features a Smarti Voice Assist button, which activates self-testing and provides audible system status reports.
+If you are wondering why Medical Guardian charges an equipment fee for this at-home system, consider a few of its advanced features.
+For example, the MGHome Cellular uses both 4G LTE and Wi-Fi to connect with the monitoring center at the fastest rate possible.
+When my grandma and I tested the system, we were connected to an operator in 15 seconds on average, and the signal was strong throughout my grandma’s home.
+In addition, the range between the wearable help button and the base unit can be up to 1,400 feet, one of the longest we’ve seen so far.
+The system also features a Smart Voice Assist button, which activates self-testing and provides audible system status reports.
 Finally, it’s equipped with a 32-hour backup battery in case of a power failure.

 Service and Monitoring

-The connection type is where Classic Guardian and Home 2.0 differ.
-Home 2.0 uses AT&T’s 4G cellular network, so it’s a great option if you get strong AT&T coverage in your area.
-If you don’t have reliable coverage, I’d recommend going with the Classic Guardian.
+The connection type is where MGClassic and MGHome Cellular differ.
+MGHome Cellular uses AT&T’s 4G cellular network, so it’s a great option if you get strong AT&T coverage in your area.
+If you don’t have reliable coverage, I’d recommend going with the MGClassic.

 Cost

-The monthly price for this lightweight system is $44.95, and, like the Home 2.0, there is also an upfront equipment fee of $149.95.
-Mobile systems from other companies typically cost $35 to $40 per month, so this price is slightly higher than the industry average.
+The monthly price for this lightweight system is $39.95, and, like the MGHome Cellular, there is also an up-front equipment fee of $149.95.
+Mobile systems from other companies typically cost $35 to $40 per month, so this price may be slightly higher than the industry average.

 Equipment